Brent Bailey

-Brent Bailey is an American film and television actor, director, producer, and screenwriter born in Tucson, Arizona.
-Bailey has appeared in television series such as Criminal Minds, Rizzoli & Isles and Hart of Dixie.
-Bailey also played Alex Knightley in the webseries Emma Approved, which won a Primetime Emmy Award for Outstanding Original Interactive Program in 2015.
+Brent Bailey is an American actor, director, producer, and screenwriter born in Tucson, Arizona.
+Bailey has appeared in television series such as Criminal Minds, Rizzoli & Isles, and Hart of Dixie.
+He also played Alex Knightley in the web series Emma Approved, which won a Primetime Emmy Award for Outstanding Original Interactive Program in 2015.
 He played John F. Kennedy's speechwriter Ted Sorensen in the film LBJ, directed by Rob Reiner.